ADVERTISEMENT FEATURE FOR EAST LANCASHIRE RAILWAY

 I would hesitate to call this ‘fine dining’, although ‘dining with distinction’, a more traditional turn of phrase, still rings true.
 Serving food on a train is definitely not like eating in a high class restaurant.
 A train dining cart is so much more cosy and traditional than your typical multi-course, tasting menu at a top notch dining establishment.
 This food is homely and charming and just so pleasant that it immediately puts you at ease.
 Theres nothing too over complicated – its just simple, well prepared food, which mirrors its vintage surroundings.

-First up: Prosciutto and Goats Cheese Crostini with Radicchio and orange zest salad.
+First course: Prosciutto and Goats Cheese Crostini with Radicchio and orange zest salad.

 A lovely light starter, which was served as the train slowly pulled away from station.
 The bread was perfectly toasted and the toppings were neatly presented alongside a fresh, crisp salad.
 My mouth is watering just thinking of the tang of the goats cheese and the creamy, smokey flavour of the thinly, sliced meat.
 The orange zest on the salad really added something extra special.
 Certainly an idea that I’m saving for the next time I’m desperately trying to give my lettuce leaves a little extra boost.